South African National Defence Force: Decline

 Systemic public-sector corruption, State capture, (2011/12 to 2017) had a debilitating effect on Denel and consequently the country's defence capability.
 In 2014 some 62% of the SANDF's facilities and housing were deemed to be in unacceptable condition, of which 4% were hazardous, another 2% fit to be demolished, and some occupied by squatters.
 This contributed to low soldier morale and poor discipline.
-Equipment became largely obsolete due to inadequate maintenance, while renewal stalled with devastating effect on the defence industry.
+Equipment became largely obsolete due to inadequate maintenance, while renewal stalled with devastating effects on the defence industry.
 According to the Department of Defence's 2014 Defence Review, the SANDF was "in a critical state of decline".
-A series of cuts to its capital and operating budgets compromised a number of capabilities.
+A series of cuts to its capital and operating budgets compromised several capabilities.

 In 2017 and 2021 respectively, 83 and some 200 to 500 out-of-service military vehicles were destroyed in fires at the Wallmansthal vehicle depot, and a spokesperson was not available to liaise with the press.
 Notwithstanding, it was reported to parliament in 2022, that technical skills gained from personnel of the Cuban RAF facilitated the preservation and maintenance of over 600,000 infantry weapons.
-Their mechanical and vehicular skills allowed for the inspection, repair, refurbishment and/or de-activation of vehicles in the special forces and the four arms of service fleets, besides the implementation of stock control and technical support measures, and the rehabilitation of army workshops and work stations.
+Their mechanical and vehicular skills allowed for the inspection, repair, refurbishment and/or deactivation of vehicles in the special forces and the four arms of service fleets, besides the implementation of stock control and technical support measures, and the rehabilitation of army workshops and work stations.